 Short-term health insurance in Louisiana

 In Louisiana, state regulations limit short-term health insurance plans to six months.
 This is different from federal regulations, which allow you to take out short-term health insurance policies for up to a year.
 Some insurance providers can offer longer short-term health insurance plans for durations of up to 12 months, but these plans have different restrictions for the coverage of preexisting conditions.
-The state does follow federal guidelines for renewals, which are allowed for up to 36 months.
+The state follows federal guidelines for renewals, which are allowed for up to 36 months.

 Find Cheap Health Insurance Quotes in Your Area